 - Diploma of Youth Work

-If you plan to study full-time with CSU, your prior study means that you’ll knock one whole year off your degree.
+If you plan to study full-time with Charles Sturt University, your prior study means that you’ll knock one whole year off your degree.
 If you plan to study part-time, you’ll receive credit towards two years of your degree.

 Have you completed a diploma in a different industry, but you’d still like to make the switch to social work?
 No probs!

-All you need to do is apply directly to CSU via our online portal.
+All you need to do is apply directly to us via our online portal.

 Integrated program at Port Macquarie and Dubbo

 Are you based in Port Macquarie or Dubbo and looking to study on campus as part of a plan to become a successful social worker?
 Don’t look any further.
-CSU and TAFE have partnered up to deliver a new way of studying social work.
+Charles Sturt University and TAFE have partnered up to deliver a new way of studying social work.

 How does it work?

-- In your first year, you’ll undertake a Certificate IV in Community Services with TAFE, as well as starting the CSU component of the course.
+- In your first year, you’ll undertake a Certificate IV in Community Services with TAFE, as well as starting the uni component of the course.

 - By your second year, you will have completed the Diploma of Community Services with TAFE.

-- In your third and fourth years, you’ll study solely with CSU and graduate with a Bachelor of Social Work.
+- In your third and fourth years, you’ll study solely with Charles Sturt University and graduate with a Bachelor of Social Work.

 Yep, you read that right.
 Four years of study and you’ll have earned three qualifications.

-To apply, you’ll need to submit applications to both CSU and TAFE.
-Your application must include a form that allows CSU and TAFE to share information with each other about your progress.
+To apply, you’ll need to submit applications to both Charles Sturt and TAFE.
+Your application must include a form that allows us to share information with each other about your progress.

 Added bonus: TAFE offers a range of scholarships to help make studying this course more affordable.